 - Remote site application is used in enterprise or SMB. - Peer-to-peer application is used in two remote offices. - Office network. - High-performance requirement environment. - Advance security for network safety application. - Suitable for data/voice and video conference applications.

-NOTE: Fiber ports are labeled as Ports 11 and 12 and are independent ports with ports 9 and 10- either the fiber or copper posts can be used independent of each other
+NOTE: Fiber ports are labeled as Ports 7 and 8 and are independent ports with copper posts can be used independent with any UTP ports

 Application Examples

 Network Connection between Remote Site and Central Site